JayZeeKay/CSIS-113A/units/3/notes.md

 ![C++ Indentation](cppIndentation.PNG)

-* Java style makes the indentation smaller, but finding a missing brace can be harder to find
+* Java style makes the source code smaller, but finding a missing brace can be harder to find
 * C++ style takes up more space but aligns braces, easier to spot braces

 ### Why use braces